JonathanWilbur/mueller-report/volume1.md

 As discussed, to establish a criminal campaign -finance violation, the government must prove that the defendant acted "knowingly and willfully."
 52 U.S.C. § 30109(d)(l)(A)(i).
-That standard requires proof that the defendant knew generally that his conduct was unlawful. election offenses 123.
+That standard requires proof that the defendant knew generally that his conduct was unlawful.
+Election offenses 123.
 Given the uncertainties noted above, the "willfulness" requirement would pose a substantial barrier to prosecution.